Summary

 Plus, owning a home can also save you money on your taxes.
 Some of the costs associated with homeownership — like mortgage insurance and property taxes — are actually tax-deductible.

 A tax deduction is a way of reducing your taxable income so that your tax payments decrease.
-Certain expenses can be deducted from your income.
+Certain expenses are deductible from your income.
 By claiming these deductions, you’ll owe the IRS less money when you go to pay taxes in April.

 Owning a home opens up the door to some deductions that aren’t available to renters.
 Mortgage interest, local property taxes, and mortgage insurance premiums are tax-deductible home expenses.

-Homeowners insurance protects what is likely your most valuable asset: your home and personal property.
-If something happens and your house is damaged or destroyed due to a covered peril such as fire, lightning, windstorm, hail, or even water damage, home insurance gives you the peace of mind that you’ll be able to rebuild.
+Homeowners insurance protects your home and personal property.
+If your house is damaged or destroyed due to a covered peril such as fire, lightning, windstorm, hail, or even water damage, home insurance may pay for all or part of it.
 Most homeowners insurance policies also cover any potential liability for injuries caused to others.

 New homeowners might get these two types of insurance mixed up, so let’s take a moment to talk about the differences.